dominicletz/niffler/README.md

 Niffler is a C-JIT implemented is nif binding to [libtcc](https://bellard.org/tcc/).
 Niffler allows converting small c fragments into nif backed functions *AT RUNTIME*

+*Warning:* Even though cute the Niffler is a very dangerous creature that when treated without enough attention can quickly cause havoc accross your whole project.

 # Module Example:

 ```